dainst/pigeonator/README.md

 ##Prerequisits

-Install Gradle 2.12 or newer
+* Gradle 2.12 or newer
+* Java 8 or newer

 ##Configuration